Prepare for Life After Treatment: Survivorship Programs for Cancer Patients

 At each visit, the survivorship practitioner performs a careful physical exam with attention to potential sites of breast cancer recurrence.
 Any recent test results, such as mammograms or bone density studies are reviewed.
 The patient is asked about new or unusual symptoms and her recovery from treatment.
 She is encouraged to talk openly with her provider and to learn about risk-reducing measures.

-Patients who need physical or occupational therapy or other supportive services are referred from our Survivorship practice.
+Patients who need physical or occupational therapy or other supportive services are referred from our breast cancer survivorship practice.